oat0054/oat0054.github.io/Power Query (M) Script Folder/m-query-calendar-days.md

 ### Business Objective
 I created this Date Table to make time-based calculations in Power BI more accurate and much easier to handle.
 It focuses on two main goals:

-1. **Aligned with the Fiscal Year: I set the calendar to start in April, matching my company's actual financial reporting cycle.**
+1. **Aligned with the Fiscal Year: I set the calendar to start in April, matching company's financial reporting cycle.**

-2. **Instant Time Filtering: It includes a system to group dates into "This Month," "Last Month," or "Future," so I don't have to manually pick dates every time I run a report.**
+2. **Relative Time Filtering: Easily filtering data by "This Month", "Past Month" so Users don't have to manually pick dates.**

 ### Key Technical Features
 * **Built for Speed:** Instead of adding columns one by one (which can slow things down), I used a "Record" technique to calculate everything in one pass.
 This makes the data refresh much faster.

-* **Auto-Updating Logic:** The "Month Type" column always stays current based on today's date, ensuring the report is always up to date.

-* **Easy to Maintain:** I placed the setup parameters (Start Date and duration) at the very top.
-This allows others to easily adjust the calendar without having to dig through the code below.
+* **Dynamic Relative Logic:** Automatically calculates the difference between the data date and today's date to categorize months dynamically

 ```powerquery
 let
     // --- 1.
 Setup Parameters ---